How to apply

 Citizens of Iran, Ireland, Israel, China and countries mentioned in Section V (Information for EU passport holders) must present medical insurance certificates valid in Russia or guarantee of medical coverage from a Russian hosting organization for the whole period of stay.
 Medical insurance certificates must contain a Russian contact phone number for emergencies or assistance.

 X. Additional information

 1) Please note that the Consulate does not provide visa services by mail.
-Should you wish to mail your documents, you can use mailing services provided by the VFS visa application center.
+Should you wish to mail your documents, you can use mailing services provided by the Russian Visa Center.